AmazingAmpharos/OoT-Randomizer/README.md

 dungeon.
 This is obviously not true in randomizer, and of all possible solutions to this problem, this seemed the least disruptive.
 A full clear of the Fire Temple will simply result in the player having one extra Small Key.
 Certain settings configurations will disable this behavior.

+Two similar small details apply to the Master Quest versions of dungeons.
+In Water Temple MQ, a locked door leading to a Gold Skulltula in the northern basement was glitched such that it would not appear in the Gamecube release of Master Quest but was fixed in OoT3D's version of Master Quest.
+In the randomizer, the locked door works like an ordinary locked door similar to OoT3D.
+In Spirit Temple MQ, there is a particular chest that requires hitting a switch in a hole that the adult will later push a silver block into.
+The randomizer does some wizardry under the hood to ensure that the block will never be in the way for the child.

 To be clear about the logic rules of what can be where, the randomizer will ensure a glitchless path through the seed will exist, but the randomizer will not prevent the use of glitches for those players who enjoy that sort of thing though we offer no guarantees that all glitches will have identical behavior to the original game.
 Glitchless can still mean that clever or unintuitive strategies may be required involving the use of things like Hover Boots, the Hookshot, or Scarecrow's Song that